 Huntington Harbor Mall

 described by the Huntington Harbor Mall website – “HHM is a neighborhood friendly shopping center located in the heart of the Harbour.
-Home to Traders Joe’s and many fine retailers, restaurants and services.
+Home to Traders Joe’s and many fine retailers, restaurants, and services.
 Take a stroll through the courtyard and discover one of Southern California’s favorite neighborhoods.
-Some of the services at HHM: Athletic Clubs, Dog Grooming, Medical Center, Health Center, Banks, Skin Care, Spas, Drug Store, Craft store, Restaurants, Hair Salon, Nail, Salon, Dry Cleaners and Jewelry Stores.”
+Some of the services at HHM: Athletic Clubs, Dog Grooming, Medical Center, Health Center, Banks, Skin Care, Spas, Drug Store, Craft store, Restaurants, Hair Salon, Nail, Salon, Dry Cleaners, and Jewelry Stores.”

 Peters Landing is a shopping center on PCH next to the Admiralty and Gilbert Island entrance.
-It has a number of restaurants, breweries and retail outlets.
+It has a number of restaurants, breweries, and retail outlets.
 It is also a destination for avid boaters to rent a dock space and keep their prized vessels.
 This is a great option for those who buy a home in the harbor but the home or condo that does not come with a private dock.
 Peters Landing is one of the best options when it comes to this need.
 The location is also prime as it is close to the open water, so one can just hop on their boat and be out to the open sea in minutes.

 Captain Jacks is a restaurant on one of the canals in the harbor.
 One can drive their Duffy boat or paddle-board to Jack’s private dock and enjoy the best crab legs in all of Southern California.
 It also has some of the best wines and mixed-drinks in all of the county.
 The environment is unlike anything in the city and truly memorable.
-It’s been around since 1965 and one of the first restaurants to open since the 200 million restoration project of the harbour began.
+It’s been around since 1965 and is one of the first restaurants to open since the 200 million restoration project of the harbor began.